Cauayan City Sports Complex

 The Benjamin G. Dy Sports Complex, also known as Cauayan City Sports Complex, is a complex of sport facilities located at the city of Cauayan, Isabela.

 History

 The 300-hectare complex was located at Brgy.
 Cabaruan, but later moved its location to Brgy.
 Tagaran.
 Mayor of Cauayan Bernard Dy said that the government will secure a loan from Land Bank of the Philippines.
 The ₱300 Million will be for construction of Sports Complex, while ₱100 Million for road infrastructures and lighting facilities.
-It was initially named Cauayan City Sports Complex by 2016, then later named Benjamin G. Dy Sports Complex in honor of the late Governor of Isabela, Benjamin Dy.
-It is the largest infrastructure in the Philippines, in which highlights the sustainable development goals by United Nations, and reflects the strong support of city government in realizing the objectives of these global goals.
+It was initially named Cauayan City Sports Complex by 2016, then later named Benjamin G. Dy Sports Complex to posthumously honor Governor of Isabela, Benjamin Dy.